"By

 my publishers, Whereabouts Press, Unbridled Books and, in Mexico,

 Grijalbo Random House Mondadori, especially.
-They certainly know
+And they certainly

 the heft in the hand, how it delights the eye, and it even smellsfresh paper, leatherdivine.